 - 1 ½ cups panko breadcrumbs

-- Melt the butter in a large bowl.
+- Melt 4 tablespoons butter in a large bowl.

-- Mix together the thyme, salt, pepper, and garlic powder.
+- Mix together ½ teaspoon dried thyme, ½ teaspoon salt, ½ teaspoon cracked pepper, and ½ teaspoon garlic powder.

-- Using a kitchen mallet, pound the chicken breasts evenly until they’re about half an inch thick.
+- Using a kitchen mallet, pound 2 large chicken breasts evenly until they’re about half an inch thick.

 - Season chicken on both sides with the mixed seasonings.

-- Place a slice of ham on each chicken breast, then a slice of swiss cheese, and top with another slice of ham.
+- Place a slice of 4 slices deli ham on each chicken breast, then a slice of 1 ounces swiss cheese, and top with another slice of ham.

-- Roll up the chicken, and dip into the melted butter, then the panko.
+- Roll up the chicken, and dip into the melted butter, then 1 ½ cups panko breadcrumbs.

 - Place in the greased baking dish.